TLESORT/Generative_Continual_Learning/README.md

-# Generative Models from the perspective of Continual Learning
+# Generative Models from the perspective of Continual Learning, *IJCNN 2019, Budapest

 ## Abstract